SynBioDex/libSBOLc/README.md

 Linking to the SBOL library
 ---------------------------

-There are different ways to do this, but here's a simple one.
+There are different ways to do this, but this is probably the simplest.
 To compile the sbol_validate example using MinGW on Windows:

     mingw32-gcc.exe -I headers sbol_validate.c -o validate libsbol.dll